 When you use a direct color under drawing, you begin with pretty much the same colors you’ll finish with.
 You start with light colors and build color through a series of layers.
 While it’s quite likely you’ll include earth tones and complementary colors to keep the greens looking natural, you won’t use them by themselves at any part of the drawing process.

 This two-part tutorial features step-by-step lessons on drawing a complex flower.
 The posts include tips on color selection, and stroking methods and more.

 Umber Under Drawing Articles

 When you use the umber under drawing method (my preferred method,) you always begin with an under drawing in earth tones.
 The subject may determine whether you use a cool brown or a warm brown, but you always start with some shade of brown.

 This free full-length, step-by-step tutorial, takes you from the initial line drawing (including putting a grid on a digital reference photo) to the finishing touches.
 The subject is a dark colored horse with lots of shine and shadow.

 Every colored pencil drawing method is suitable for drawing landscapes, but the umber under drawing method is perhaps the best.
 Why?
 See how using an umber under drawing can help you draw realistic landscape greens.

-Didn’t find the answer to your question?
-Send me an email.
+If you didn’t find the answer to your question, send me an email.